-The pages of the Connection Newspapers (including the Alexandria Gazette Packet, the Mount Vernon Gazette, the Potomac Almanac and the Centre View) have been full of holiday spirit beginning before Thanksgiving.
-Group and individual efforts to help the needy, holiday parades, Santa arriving by boat, Santa arriving by horse-drawn carriage, Santa arriving at the Malls, tree lightings, Menorah lightings, stories of giving, secular celebrations, religious celebrations.
-Shopping locally.
-Giving locally.
+The pages of the Connection (including the Alexandria Gazette Packet, the Mount Vernon Gazette, the Potomac Almanac and the Centre View) have been full of holiday spirit, beginning before Thanksgiving.
+Help for the needy, holiday parades, Santa and more Santa; tree lightings, stories of giving, the Nutcracker.

 Christmas is about the birth of Jesus Christ.
 Whether you believe the Christmas story literally or in spirit, you know it is the story of joy, hope and love, with the promise of redemption.